Treat yourself to a the BEST Watermelon Mojito … this refreshing fresh watermelon cocktail is the perfect summer drink!

 How to Make a Watermelon Mojito

-Squeeze four lime wedges into a Collins glass (or large highball), then drop the wedges into the glass.
-Add three level bar spoons of sugar, one ounce club soda, and 1/2 cup diced watermelon.
+- Add sugar, club soda, and watermelon.
+To the lime, add three level bar spoons of sugar, one ounce club soda, and ½ cup diced watermelon.

 To create this pretty garnish, add a thin slice of lime and a sprig of mint to your glass.
 A mini watermelon wedge is the perfect finishing touch … cut a small slit on one end so it fits on the rim.